alex-schulster/stm_lsp_nvim/README.md

 ## 🛠️ Issues and contribution

 This is my first public (and, hopefully, useful) repo on GitHub, and also my first time writing a plugin for Neovim.
-So, you may have some issues trying to use it, or find gross mistakes in the code.
+So you may have some issues trying to use it, or find gross mistakes in the code.

 * If you have a problem installing / using the plugin, don't hesitate to open a GitHub issue.
-I will to my best to help you.
+I will do my best to help you.
 * If you have an idea on how to improve the plugin or can think of a way to optimise / correct it, please feel free to open a pull request.